By Brenda Ponnay

 Brenda Ponnay, author of the Secret Agent Josephine blog, is a regular contributor to ToriAvey.com.
 Her craft blogs are kid and family friendly; each project will help children learn the deeper meaning of the Jewish holidays.
 Today’s craft: Homemade Hanukkah Wrapping Paper

-With the economy in a slump, we’re all looking for ways to save money.
-Homemade presents are one way to get creative and save money at the same time.
+Homemade gifts are a great way to get creative and save money at the same time.
 Homemade gifts are a personal, “from the heart” way to show someone you care.
 Even if you don’t have time to make your presents, you can add a personal touch to your gifts with homemade wrapping paper!
 You can make this Homemade Hanukkah Wrapping Paper using the simplest and most affordable of ingredients… potatoes!
 They’re not just for latkes anymore. 🙂

 This homemade potato stamp wrapping paper craft is perfect for a rainy day.
 It allows kids to get creative with their Hanukkah gift giving.
 If you don’t celebrate Hanukkah, you can easily switch the stamp and paint colors to suit your holiday of choice.
 Kids will relish the opportunity to be artistic and involved in the gift-giving process.
 Here’s how!